 Over the years we have had the opportunity and privilege to work in collaboration with the world's best epigraphers and have often had the opportunity to learn of new decipherments first-hand from the people who made these discoveries.
 As we owe a great deal of our intellectual baggage to the insight of our colleagues, we would like to acknowledge them collectively for their contribution to this workshop handbook, be it conscious or unconscious, direct or unwitting.
-These are Erik Boot, Pierre Robert Colas, Stanley Guenter, Nikolai Grube, Stephen Houston, Justin Kerr, Alfonso Lacadena, Barbara MacLeod, Simon Martin, Joel Palka, Dorie
+These are Dmitri Beliaev, Erik Boot, Pierre Robert Colas, Hugo García Capistrán, Nikolai Grube, Stanley Guenter, Stephen Houston, Kerry Hull, Alfonso Lacadena, Barbara MacLeod, Simon Martin, Peter Mathews, Joel Palka, Carlos Pallán Gayol, Christian Prager, Linda Schele, David Stuart, Erik Velásquez García, Robert Wald, Søren Wichmann, and Marc Zender.

-Reents-Budet, Linda Schele, David Stuart, Robert Wald, Søren Wichmann, and Marc Zender.
-Special thanks are addressed to the colleagues who have made valuable suggestions and corrections to the earlier versions of this handbook: namely Ignacio Cases, Alfonso Lacadena, Simon Martin, Christian Prager, and Søren Wichmann.
+Special thanks are addressed to the colleagues who have made valuable suggestions and corrections to the earlier versions of this handbook: namely Ramzy Barrois, Ignacio Cases, Wilhelmina Dyster, Alfonso Lacadena, Simon Martin, Christian Prager, Verónica Amellali Vázquez López, and Søren Wichmann.
 Furthermore, we would like to thank Antti Arppe and Matti Miestamo for their insightful and constructive observations and consequent modifications of the linguistic part of this volume.

-We would particularly like to thank the late Linda Schele for initiating the formula of the workshops on Maya hieroglyphic writing.
+Also, our thanks go to the following people who have had an influence on the present volume: Michael Coe, Antonio Cuxil Guitz, Albert Davletshin, Lolmay Pedro García Matzar, Ian Graham, Sven Gronemeyer, Scott Johnson, John Justeson, Terry Kaufman, Justin Kerr, Guido Krempel, Danny Law, John Montgomery, Dorie Reents-Budet, Joel Skidmore, and Mark Van Stone.
+Moreover, we would like to thank the late Linda Schele for initiating the formula of the workshops on Maya hieroglyphic writing.

 Last but not least, the authors would also like to express more personal gratitudes.
 The Senior author thanks Asta, Hilla, and Otso Kettunen for their support and affection.
-The Junior author wishes to thank Reinhart, Françoise and Eric Helmke for unflagging emotional and financial support.
+The Junior author wishes to thank Reinhart, Françoise and Eric Helmke and Julie Nehammer Knub for unflagging emotional support.